MGTheTrain/ml-ops-poc/README.md

 ![kubeflow-dashboard](./images/kubeflow-dashboard.PNG)

-#### Jupyter notebooks, model training and model inference
+**Recognizing Digits with Kubeflow scenario - Jupyter notebooks, model training and model inference**

-Proceed with steps 3 to 7 to establish a basic configuration designed to demonstrate both model training and model inference, focusing on the [Recognizing Digits with Kubeflow scenario](https://github.com/flopach/digits-recognizer-kubeflow/tree/master?tab=readme-ov-file).
+Proceed with steps 3 to 7 in the `README.md` [here](https://github.com/flopach/digits-recognizer-kubeflow/tree/master?tab=readme-ov-file) to establish a basic configuration designed to demonstrate both model training and model inference, focusing on the **Recognizing Digits with Kubeflow scenario**.

+**Recognizing Digits with Kubeflow scenario - CNN architecture training considering pre-trained models for image classification AI applications**

+TBD

 ### mlflow